iramikken/todo-list/README.md

 # TODO list
-A simple app to manage my daily tasks
+A simple app to manage my daily tasks.
 It uses HTML5 and CSS3

 ## Features
-List of my daily tasks
+List of tasks I intend to carry out

-##License
+## License
 License: MIT